jlaihong/image-super-resolution/README.md

 ## Training

-Follow the code in SRRestNet_and_SRGAN_train.ipynb
+Follow the code in: SRRestNet_and_SRGAN_train.ipynb

 The models train using the [div2k dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K/).